Robotic Contact Juggling: Experiments

 \section{Experiments}

 This section outlines a series of experiments in planning and feedback control for rolling manipulation tasks.
 The experiments are in two dimensions, but the model is a full three-dimensional model as shown in Figure~\ref{fig:2D_projection}.
+The dynamic equations are first derived for a three-dimensional model of an ellipsoid rolling on a plane, and these equations include the nonholonomy and contact wrench constraints.
+The manipulator motion is then constrained to a two-dimensional plane so the planning and feedback control can be used for our two-dimensional experimental setup.
+The full three-dimensional model is used in the derivation of the dynamics and feedback control, and it is straightforward from a modeling perspective to apply this method to three-dimensional experiments.
+There are significant experimental challenges to this extension, but these are outside the scope of this paper.